4d/docs/docs/API/DataStoreClass.md

 #### Description

-The `.stopRequestLog()` function <!-- REF #DataStoreClass.stopRequestLog().Summary -->stops any logging of ORDA requests on the client side<!-- END REF --> (in file or in memory).
-It is particularly useful when logging in a file, since it actually closes the opened document on disk.
+The `.stopRequestLog()` function <!-- REF #DataStoreClass.stopRequestLog().Summary -->stops any logging of ORDA requests on the machine it is called (client or server)<!-- END REF -->.

-This function must be called on a remote 4D, otherwise it does nothing.
-It is designed for debugging purposes in client/server configurations.
+It actually closes the opened document on disk.
+On the client side, if the log was started in memory, it is stopped.

+This function does nothing if logging of ORDA requests was not started on the machine.

 #### Example